semaphoreci/docs/docs/faq/faq.md

   <p>

 In order to be able to do that, the access for Semaphore 2.0 needs to be granted within your GitHub organization.
-You can grant the access [here](https://github.com/settings/applications).
+You can grant the access <a href="https://github.com/settings/applications">here</a>.
 If it has already been granted, there should be a green checkmark next to the name of your organization.
 If not, you should either grant access or request it from the organization's owner.
 </p>
 </details>